Code-4-Community/learning-resources/docs/week-3.md

 export default LuckyNum;
 ```

+`props` is an object that contains every prop passed to the component.
+We can access a specific prop's value
+ by it's argument name.
+In our case, we can access the `luckyNum` field of the prop object and display that.
  Now that we have access to `props` we can simply display the luckyNum field of the prop object.

 ```
 import React from 'react';